-Also, it is possible to organize an event not detailed in the present rules.
-This event and its Special Rules must be approved by the CPC (1.1.4).
-This event can also be jumped in any combination with the events given in (1.2.1), but at least with one of them.
+Also, it is possible to organize a combined championship not detailed in the present rules, e.g. Para-Ski or Para-Cross.
+This championship and its Special Rules must be approved by the CPC (1.1.4).
+It can also be jumped in any combination with the events given in (1.2.1.), but at least with one of them.